vippsas/vipps-report-api/vipps-report-api-settlement-guide.md

 ![ledger vs units, one to one](./images/ledger-vs-units-one-to-one.png)

-However, for merchants who require it, Vipps has limited support for multiple Vipps numbers/ecom MSNs to be settled together.
+However, for merchants who require it, Vipps has limited support for multiple Vippsnummer and eCom MSNs to be settled together.
 The payments to multiple different units are then combined in a single settlement payout: